What are the objects to control?#

 apstools.plans.label_stream_wrapper Decorator support: Write labeled device(s) to ...

-apstools.plans.lineup Lineup and center a given axis, relative to cu ...
+apstools.plans.lineup2 Lineup and center a given mover, relative to c ...

 apstools.plans.nscan Scan over ``n`` variables moved together, each ...